UNICEF: 245,300 Children Suffering from Severe Acute Malnutrition in Katsina

 The United Nations Children’s Fund (UNICEF) has said 245,300 children aged under five are suffering from Severe Acute Malnutrition (SAM) across the 34 local government areas of Katsina State.

-While advocating enough commitment to improving the wellbeing of children and women who suffer the most from the scourge, Farah said all hands must be on desk in order to stem malnutrition bedevilling children in the state.

-He said: “Based on the preliminary findings from a recently completed SMART survey across the 34 LGAs of Katsina State, an estimated 245,300 children aged under 5 are suffering from SAM; and need immediate treatment.
+He said: “Based on the preliminary findings from a recently completed SMART survey across the 34 LGAs of Katsina State, an estimated 245,300 children aged under five are suffering from SAM and need immediate treatment.

 He added that governments in the region must also carefully review the MICS data, analyse the underlying and contributing root causes of the poor human development indicators and implement better focused and effective strategies to address them.

-Earlier, the state Commissioner for Health, Yakubu Nuhu Danja, represented by the Director Primary Healthcare, Nafisa Sani, said the lack of adequate SAM treatment centres in the state was the bane of malnutrition afflicting children in the state.
+Earlier, the State Commissioner for Health, Yakubu Nuhu Danja, represented by the Director Primary Healthcare, Nafisa Sani, said lack of adequate SAM treatment centres in the state was the bane of malnutrition afflicting children in the state.